Kunming-Montreal Global Biodiversity Framework

 The Kunming-Montreal Global Biodiversity Framework (GBF) is an outcome of the 2022 United Nations Biodiversity Conference.
 Its tentative title had been the "Post-2020 Global Biodiversity Framework".
-The GBF was adopted by the 15th Conference of Parties (COP15) to the Convention on Biological Diversity on 19 December, 2022.
+The GBF was adopted by the 15th Conference of Parties (COP15) to the Convention on Biological Diversity (CBD) on 19 December 2022.
 It has been promoted as a "Paris Agreement for Nature".
+It is one of a handful of agreements under the auspices of the CBD, and it is the most significant to date.
+It has been hailed as a "huge, historic moment" and a "major win for our planet and for all of humanity."

 The Framework is named after two cities, Kunming, which was scheduled to be the host city for COP15 in October 2020 but postponed and subsequently relinquished the hosting duties due to China's COVID policy, and Montreal, which is the seat of the Convention on Biological Diversity Secretariat and stepped in to host COP15 after Kunming's cancellation.

+Background

+Human activities around the planet have been causing a crisis of biodiversity loss around the globe.
+This phenomenon has been known as the Holocene extinction, which is the sixth mass extinction event in the earth's history.
+The decline in nature threatens the survival of a million species and impacts billions of people.

+Due to increasing awareness of the biodiversity crisis, there was pressure from citizens and investors around the world to take action to address the interlinked crises of climate change and biodiversity loss.
+Previous agreements, including the Aichi Biodiversity Targets, had largely failed to achieve their targets for biodiversity loss.

+In the lead up to the adoption of the GBF, it was hoped that the GBF would act as an ambitious, science-based, and comprehensive sister agreement to the Paris Agreement - an international agreement for climate change under the auspices of the United Nations Framework Convention on Climate Change.
+COP15, the summit where the GBF was adopted, was described by Elizabeth Maruma Mrema (Executive Secretary of the Convention on Biological Diversity) as a "Paris moment for biodiversity".

+Goals and targets

-The GBF contains 4 global goals ("Kunming-Montreal Global Goals for 2050") and 23 targets ("Kunming-Montreal 2030 Global Targets").
-"Target 3" is especially referred to as the "30 by 30" target.
-It succeeds the Strategic Plan for Biodiversity 2011-2020 (including the Aichi Biodiversity Targets).
+The GBF contains four global goals ("Kunming-Montreal Global Goals for 2050") and 23 targets ("Kunming-Montreal 2030 Global Targets").